Steve Walsh (American football): Coaching career

 In December 2008, Walsh accepted the head football coaching job at Cardinal Newman High School in West Palm Beach, Florida.
 After a 4–6 record in his first season, Cardinal Newman finished 7–4 in 2010 and earned its first playoff appearance since 2005.
 Walsh coached the team to 10-2 records in 2011 and 2012, before losing in the opening round of the 3A playoffs.
 In 2013, Walsh led Newman to their First District Championship in 10 years and the Regional Final.
 It was the school's fifth straight playoff appearance.
 In April 2015, Walsh accepted the Director of Football position at IMG Academy, replacing Chris Weinke.
 He joined the Toronto Argonauts' coaching staff in 2017 as a senior assistant.

 In February 2018, Walsh became the quarterbacks coach for the Saskatchewan Roughriders.

 In February 2020, Walsh became the quarterbacks coach for the Ottawa Redblacks.

 In December 2021, Walsh was named the head football coach at his high school alma mater, Cretin-Derham Hall in St. Paul, Minnesota.
+After winning a section championship and returning the program to the state tournament for the first time in 7 years, Walsh will no longer lead the Raiders in 2025 but remains at the school as a major gift officer.

 Personal life

 In 2001, Walsh entered into the Mortgage Banking business.
 He returned to football in 2009, when he was named the head coach for Cardinal Newman High School.

-Walsh is the uncle of fellow Cretin-Derham Hall High School alumnus and National Hockey League defenseman Ryan McDonagh, who currently plays for the Nashville Predators.
+Walsh is the uncle of fellow Cretin-Derham Hall High School alumnus and National Hockey League defenseman Ryan McDonagh, who currently plays for the Tampa Bay Lightning.

+Walsh is married to the former Deanna Lederman and have one child, Brayden.
+Walsh has three older children, Haille, Jordan and Cameron as well.